 - Feb 13th: My CU Engineering talk is on Vimeo, check it out!

 - Dec 3rd: My paper on ABCCT validation is a best paper at CSCW 2014!

 - Nov 28th: I’m co-organizing a workshop on Tech for Major Life Events, just accepted to CHI 2014

 - Aug 25th: My paper on ABCCT validation has been accepted to CSCW 2014!

 The best way to get in touch with me is email: lana [AT] umn [DOT] edu

-If you would like to schedule a time to talk synchronously (phone or Skype), please contact me by email first and suggest 2-3 times from my calendar.
+If you would like to schedule a time to talk synchronously (phone or Skype), please contact me by email first and suggest 2-3 times that work for you.